Bryan Fletcher (rugby league): Personal life

+Controversy

+In 1998, Fletcher escaped conviction on an assault charge after he was involved in an "ugly brawl" at the Bellevue Hotel during a pub crawl with Roosters teammates.
+He was ordered to serve an 18–month good behaviour bond at Downing Centre Local Court in May 1998.
+He was fined "almost his entire salary" by the Roosters for his role in the incident.

 In July 2018, Fletcher made the headlines after he was allegedly set up by an Uber driver buying cocaine.
 The Uber driver reportedly filmed Fletcher in a snapchat video saying "Look who I'm selling bags to …".
 Fletcher responded with "Don't say that, I don't know who this driver is, we're just hanging out it's Saturday night, I'm just in an Uber".
 Fletcher's manager Steve Gillis told the media "The driver asked him for a quick Snapchat video he's been set up.
 "Fletcher told me that he's never met the bloke, he just jumped in the back of his cab and driver pulled this stunt he's clearly been set up".